Deployment Manager

 Importing Self-Hosted Packages

 Since not all self-hosted resources are supported in Laserfiche Cloud, we recommend running the Laserfiche Assessment Tool before importing a package.
 The assessment tool analyzes your workflows and business processes to determine which items can be automatically migrated to Laserfiche Cloud and which need manual configuration either before or after migration.
 Items are categorized as green, yellow, orange, or red depending on how much additional configuration is needed to migrate them to Laserfiche Cloud.
-The Deployment Manager will flag yellow issues on validation or deployment, and workflow activities will be categorized as supported or unsupported, so the assessment tool can be helpful for more granular analysis.
+The Deployment Manager will only flag yellow issues on validation or deployment, and workflow activities will only be categorized as supported or unsupported, so the assessment tool can be helpful for more granular analysis.

 • If a self-hosted workflow has two or more connection profiles, you will be prompted to map the connection profiles to a singular connection profile in Laserfiche Cloud (since workflows in Laserfiche Cloud only interact with a singular repository).